spiraldb/vortex/README.md

 in-memory, on-disk, and over-the-wire.

-Vortex is an aspiring successor to Apache Parquet, with dramatically faster random access reads (100-200x faster) and scans (2-10x faster), while preserving approximately the same compression ratio and write throughput.
+Vortex is an aspiring successor to Apache Parquet, with dramatically faster random access reads (100-200x faster) and scans (2-10x faster), while preserving approximately the same compression ratio and write throughput as Parquet with zstd.
 It will also support very wide tables (at least 10s of thousands of columns) and (eventually) on-device decompression on GPUs.

-Vortex is designed to be to columnar file formats what Apache DataFusion is to query engines (or, analogously, what LLVM + Clang are to compilers): highly extensible, extremely fast, batteries-included.
+Vortex is designed to be to columnar file formats what Apache DataFusion is to query engines: highly extensible, extremely fast, batteries-included.

 > [!CAUTION]
 > This library is still under rapid development and is a work in progress!